Why is there an application process if PCS is a public school?

 After the lottery in March, if your child has been offered a spot for the upcoming school year, arrangements can be made for a class visit.
 Because we receive more than 1,000 applications each year, we can arrange class visits only after acceptance.

 How many openings does the school anticipate for the 2014-2015 school year?

 We anticipate approximately 50 openings in kindergarten, 8 openings in sixth grade, 20 openings in ninth grade, and limited openings in all other grades.

 What is the average class size?

-Lower and Middle School classes average 18 students each.
+The average class size at the Lower and Middle Schools is 19 and 20 students, respectively.
 Upper School classes have an average of 21 students.

 Does the school provide transportation?